Rotator cuff: Continuous passive motion

 Physiotherapy can help manage the pain, but utilizing a program that involves continuous passive motion will reduce the pain even further.
 Assisted passive motion at a low intensity allows the tissues to be stretched slightly without damaging them Continuous passive motion improves the shoulder range and enables the subject to expand their range of motion without experiencing additional pain.
 Easing into the motions will allow the person to continue working those muscles to keep them from undergoing atrophy, while also still maintaining that minimum level of function where daily function is allowed.
 Doing these exercises will also prevent tears in the muscles that will impair daily function further.
-Since injuries of the rotator cuff often tend to inhibit motion without first experience discomfort and pain, other methods can be done to help accommodate that.

 Manual therapy

-A systematic review and Meta-analysis study shows manual therapy may help to reduce pain for patient with Rotator cuff tendiopathy, based on low- to moderate-quality evidence.
+A systematic review and meta-analysis study shows manual therapy may help to reduce pain for patient with rotator cuff tendinopathy, based on low- to moderate-quality evidence.
 However, there is not strong evidence for improving function also.

 Surgery

 Surgical approaches include acromioplasty (a part of the bone is removed to decrease pressure placed on the rotator cuff tendons), removal of a bursa that is inflamed or swollen, and subacromial decompression (the removal of tissue or bone that is damaged in order to allow more space for the tendons).

 Surgery may be recommended for patients with an acute, traumatic rotator cuff tear resulting in substantial weakness.
 Surgery can be performed open or arthroscopically, although the arthroscopic approach has become much more popular.
 If a surgical option is selected, the rehabilitation of the rotator cuff is necessary in order to regain maximum strength and range of motion within the shoulder joint.
 Physical therapy progresses through four stages, increasing movement throughout each phase.
 The tempo and intensity of the stages are solely reliant on the extent of the injury and the patient's activity necessities.
 The first stage requires immobilization of the shoulder joint.
 The shoulder that is injured is placed in a sling and shoulder flexion or abduction of the arm is avoided for 4 to 6 weeks after surgery (Brewster, 1993).
 Avoiding movement of the shoulder joint allows the torn tendon to fully heal.
 Once the tendon is entirely recovered, passive exercises can be implemented.
 Passive exercises of the shoulder are movements in which a physical therapist maintains the arm in a particular position, manipulating the rotator cuff without any effort by the patient.
-These exercises are used to increase stability, strength and range of motion of the Subscapularis, Supraspinatus, Infraspinatus, and Teres minor muscles within the rotator cuff.
+These exercises are used to increase stability, strength and range of motion of the subscapularis, supraspinatus, infraspinatus, and teres minor muscles within the rotator cuff.
 Passive exercises include internal and external rotation of the shoulder joint, as well as flexion and extension of the shoulder.

 A 2019 Cochrane Systematic Review found with a high degree of certainty that subacromial decompression surgery does not improve pain, function, or quality of life compared with a placebo surgery.